MAPSS-Econ

 All MAPSS-Econ students are required to complete an article-length MA thesis involving substantive economic references under the guidance of their advisor or another Economics PhD faculty at the University of Chicago.
 As preparation for developing the thesis, we strongly recommend that at least two of the 9 required courses have a paper-writing requirement.
 This will provide critical professional training and a key foundation for high-quality, graduate-level academic writing.

 Students will be supported in their course selection, choice of faculty advisor, and MA thesis by the staff of Instructional Professors in the Griffin Department of Economics.
-The group of Instructional Professors has expertise across the different fields within economics.
+Instructional Professors have expertise across the different fields within economic.
 They run reading groups by topic during the fall and winter quarters to support students in the development of the MA thesis proposal.
-Victor Lima, Senior Instructional Professor in Economics, Min Sok Lee, Assistant Senior Instructional Professor in Economics, will match students to potential instructional professor advisors and reading groups based on their respective fields of interest.
+Victor Lima, Senior Instructional Professor in Economics, and Min Sok Lee, Assistant Senior Instructional Professor in Economics, will match students to potential instructional professor advisors and reading groups based upon their respective fields of interest.

-The Kenneth C. Griffin Department of Economics has a March 15 deadline for current MAPSS -Econ year two students to apply for UChicago’s PhD Program in Economics.
-This allows students to submit application materials that include their performance in year one and the first two quarters of year two.
-If admitted, students begin their doctoral program in the subsequent academic year.
+The Kenneth C. Griffin Department of Economics has a March 15 deadline for current MAPSS-Econ students to apply for UChicago’s PhD Program in Economics.
+If admitted, students begin their doctoral studies in the subsequent academic year.

 International students on F-1 or J-1 student visas who complete the Master of Arts Program in the Social Sciences (MAPSS) with this concentration may be eligible for employment benefits associated with their respective visa type.
 The MAPSS–QMSA Concentration is listed as a STEM designated degree by the U.S. Department of Homeland Security for the purposes of the STEM OPT extension allowing eligible students to apply.
 However, approval for STEM OPT is at the discretion of U.S. Citizenship & Immigration Services.
 To learn more visit our Office of International Affairs website.